 Some sort of trauma may be at the root of your grief, or burnout may just be your experience as you return to work, for example.
 Trauma can be defined and classified in many ways.
-And this can feel like a heavy term to many which is why I want to elaborate briefly.
-Essentially any short or long term, very stressful experience, can be traumatizing.
+And this can feel like a heavy term to many which are why I want to elaborate briefly.
+Essentially any short or long-term, very stressful experience, can be traumatizing.

 Many experienced trauma during the pandemic, including strained relationships due to the pandemic and ongoing stress associated with what we are seeing on the news or in our personal lives.

-Flight: running away from the danger.
+Flight: running away from danger.
 Flight is when you feel you have a chance to escape.

 Freeze: unable to move or act against a threat.
-Freeze is when you can’t fight or flight and feel nothing will protect you.
+Freeze is when you can’t fight or flee and feel nothing will protect you.